yusufatmaca/estimate-pi-using-monte-carlo-method/README.md

 If we toss $N$ random darts, the number of darts that land inside the circle, say ${N_\text{circle}}$​, will approximately satisfy:

 $$ \frac{N_\text{circle}}{N}\approx \frac{4 \times A_c}{A_s} = \pi $$

+---

+## Algorithm for NON-Parallel Version
+1. Define the variable `number_of_tosses` and specify how many iterations we will estimate $\pi$.
+Remember, every toss has to fall inside the square!
+2. Define the variable `number_in_circle` and assign it 0.
+We will use this variable for tosses that fall inside the circle.
+3. Since we are working in **two-dimensional space**, randomly generate $x$ and $y$ values ​​between $-1$ and $1$.
+4. If the coordinates lie inside a circle, then they must satisfy the equation $x^2 + y^2 \leq 1$, and if so, this point lies not only inside the square but also inside the circle.
+Therefore `number_in_circle` must be incremented by one.
+5.

 [^1]: https://courses.cs.washington.edu/courses/cse160/16wi/sections/07/Section07Handout.pdf